 Storage

-Room temperature: these raspberry muffins can be stored in an airtight container at room temperature for up to 1 week.
+These lemon raspberry muffins can be stored in an airtight container at room temperature for up to 1 week.

 Did you try this recipe?